isomerpages/psd-psf/_things-to-try/Deals & Promo.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Family fun pool at csc tessensohn" src="/images/Weekend_Fun_Pool__7_.jpg">
 </div>
 <p>1.
-The FREE weekend fun pool access is only available on Saturday, 26
+The FREE weekend fun pool access is only available on Sunday, 20 July
-July 2025 with 4 sessions.
+2025 with 4 sessions.
 Each public officer is allowed to book only one time slot of 120 minutes on a first-come first-served basis as follows:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>8.00am to 10.00am</p>